Improving People's Physical and Behavioral Health

 Community Priorities and Outcomes in Health

-Outcome: Youth and adults engage in healthy eating and physical activity.
+- Individuals engage in healthy eating and physical activity.

-Outcome: Youth and adults with physical and intellectual disabilities lead independent lives.
+- Individuals with physical and intellectual disabilities lead independent lives.

-Outcome: Older adults maintain their independence.
+- Older adults are able to maintain their independence.

 Healthy York County Coalition - For information about community health efforts in York County.